 We even got some meat & eggs in our last box.
 They've really expanded their selection recently to make it more of a one-stop-shop grocery experience.

 Customize Your Box

-When you go to sign up, you get to choose which size of box and which type.
+When you go to sign up, you get to choose whether you want the Organic box or the Regular box, and what size works for you.
 At this moment, there is small, medium, large, extra large, and organic, fruit only, vegetable only, and a mixed fruit/veg.
 We signed up for the Large - Organic mixed fruit & vegetable box.

-Our first box arrived on a Tuesday afternoon.
-A van labeled "Imperfect Produce" found our house (which is a feat in and of itself).
+I still remember the day our first box arrived.
+It was a Tuesday afternoon and a white van labeled "Imperfect Produce" found our house (which is a feat in and of itself).
 We have a really long driveway and we're kind of out in the country.
-Fun fact: when we were looking at our house to buy it, we almost turned around half way down the driveway because we thought we were lost.
-But no, our house is just at the VERY end of it.

 I felt bad about making the driver come all the way out to us, but when I mentioned it, she was all smiles and was super friendly.
 She told me we're not even the farthest ones out, so that made me feel a little better.